Student Success Center (SSC)

-To make an appointment and to see a current list of subjects offered for tutoring, visit the Tutoring & Writing Program website or call 256-824-2478.
+To make an appointment or learn more about our programs, visit the Tutoring Programs website or call 256-824-2478.

 Peer Assisted Study Sessions (PASS)

-The Peer Assisted Study Sessions (PASS) Program provides academic support for students enrolled in specifically designated classes that are considered historically difficult.
-Students who have been successful in the class are hired to re-attend the class, along with currently enrolled students, and then facilitate group study sessions two to three times per week.
-PASS leaders are trained to work with students not only on content, but also on study and learning strategies.
-To find out more about the program, students can visit the PASS website or call 256-824-2478.
+The Peer Assisted Study Sessions (PASS) Program provides academic support for students enrolled in designated classes that are considered historically difficult.
+PASS leaders are UAH students who have successfully completed the course.
+They attend class lectures with currently enrolled students and facilitate group study sessions two to three times per week outside of class.
+PASS sessions provide an active learning environment that focus on both course content and learning strategies.
+To find out more about the program, or to view the current PASS schedule, students can visit the PASS website or call 256-824-2478.

 College Academic Support Centers

-The Office of Academic Assistance is located in the Business Administration Building, room 102.
-Advisement and tutoring arrangements may be scheduled by phone at 256.824.6024 or by email at email@example.com.
+The Office of Academic Assistance is located in the Business Building, room 102.
+Advisement and tutoring arrangements may be scheduled by phone at 256.824.6787 or by email at email@example.com.

 College of Engineering